mrconter1/model-clash/README.md

 ### Duel Structure

-### Duel Structure
+1. **Challenge Creation**: A model generates a challenge consisting of N visible test cases and M hidden test cases.

-1. **Challenge Creation**: A model creates a challenge, instructed to stump opponents while ensuring self-solvability in step two's clean slate.
+2. **Challenge Solving**: Both models attempt to solve the challenge by implementing a function that passes all visible and hidden test cases.

-2. **Challenge Solving**: Both models attempt to solve the challenge.
+3. **Role Switch**: Models switch roles, with the previous solver becoming the challenge creator and vice versa.

-Models alternate roles, ensuring fair evaluation.
+Note: The challenge creator is explicitly informed it must later solve its own challenge without access to any memory of the creation process.
+It is also told that the goal is to create a challenge the opponent will fail while ensuring its own success.

 ### Scoring System